devtron-labs/devtron/docs/user-guide/clusters.md

 ### Drain a Node

 Before performing maintenance on a node, draining a node evicts all of your pods safely from a node.
-Safe evictions allow the pod’s containers to gracefully terminate and will manage the `PodDisruptionBudgets` you have specified (if relevant).
+Safe evictions allow the pod’s containers to gracefully terminate and honour the `PodDisruptionBudgets` you have specified (if relevant).

 After the node is drained, all Pods (including those managed by DaemonSets) in the node will be automatically drained to other nodes in the cluster, and the drained node will be set to cordoned status.